gurdnarbextar/E-Commerce/README.md

 # E-Commerce
-A simple e_commerce web app using Vite React and Bootstrap CSS
+A simple e_commerce web app using Vite React and Tailwind CSS